How to take more initiative at work

 We’ve probably all heard these phrases in the work environment.
 Perhaps you’ve even described yourself as possessing these qualities.
 In that case, congratulations – you’ve probably used some initiative while at work.

-Accept challenges readily
+Accept challenges and opportunities

 Shrinking into the background in the face of oncoming challenges is the opposite of what we’re talking about here.
 Instead of something to be feared, the self-starter looks at a challenge as a new opportunity to prove themselves.
 Use upcoming challenges as a chance to show your team and managers how you’d do things your way.